 Vegetarian Meatloaf

 Welcome to another “Minus the Meat Monday!”
 He he, does that sound official?
-I hope it’s not cheating that my recipe for this week is a vegetarian “meatloaf,” since I’m trying a homemade meat substitute, but to quote my husband’s favorite saying, (which drives me crazy, by the way),
+I hope it’s not cheating that my recipe for this week is a vegetarian “meatloaf.”

-Last January, I posted a recipe for meatless meatballs that was good.
+Last January, I posted a recipe for Meatless Meatballs that was really good.

 vegetarian meatloaf, Vegetarian Meatloaf, Joyful Homemaking